KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

     * [YouTube](https://youtu.be/-LE6rJvTCSA)
     * [YouTube](https://youtu.be/DAdsgiwD4QE)

-  * The inventory won't get me stuck and can switch gadgets.
+  * The inventory won't get you stuck and you can switch gadgets.
     * [YouTube](https://youtu.be/vlpDhqIfOfQ)

   * You can use Klee confetti gadget, wind current gadget, and windblume balloon gadget (maybe xiao lantern too) and your pet won't hide before enemies "spawn" while Co-op teammates are fighting.